ISO_logo ISO_logo

 Where sqr[] designates the square root of the expression between the brackets.

-Spherical aberration is inherent in all ball lenses, but becomes a problem if light propagation isn’t restricted to a small fraction of the lenses cross-section.
-The ratio of the diameter of the ball lens and the diameter of the input source is denoted as d/D, and when this number increases, the focus spot size at the back focal length of the lens also increases.
+Spherical aberration is inherent in all ball lenses, but becomes problematic if light propagation isn’t restricted to a small fraction of the lens’s cross-section.
+The ratio of the diameter of the ball lens to the diameter of the input source is denoted as d/D. As this ratio increases, the focus spot size at the back focal length of the lens also increases.

 Factory Standard